JasonM2396/GAME2338/researchwebtestingtools.md

 **Question 2:** Does this tool allow tester to link requirements or defects to test cases?

-_Answer:_ Selenium is automated so it will automatically link anything requirements and defects for any test case made to the developers.
+_Answer:_ Selenium is automated so it will automatically link any requirements and defects for any test case made to the developers.

 **Question 3:** If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?